EducationalTestingService/skll/doc/custom_metrics.rst

         return fbeta_score(y_true, y_pred, beta=0.75)

 Obviously, you may write much more complex functions that aren't directly available in scikit-learn.
 Once you have written your metric function, the next step is to use it in your SKLL experiment.

 Using in Configuration Files
 ----------------------------

 The first way of using custom metric functions is via your SKLL experiment configuration file if you are running SKLL via the command line.
 To do so:

-1. Add a field called :ref:`custom_metric_path <custom_metric_path>` in the Input section of your configuration file and set its value to be the path to the ``.py`` file containing your custom metric function.
+1. Add a field called :ref:`custom_metric_path <custom_metric_path>` in the
+   Input section of your configuration file and set its value to be the path to the ``.py`` file containing your custom metric function.
 2. Add the name of your custom metric function to either the :ref:`objectives` field in the Tuning section (if you wish to use it to tune the model hyper-parameters) or to the :ref:`metrics <metrics>` field in the Output section if you wish to only use it for evaluation.
 You can also add it to both.

-Here's an excerpt from a configuration file for the SKLL Titanic example that illustrates this.
-This file assumes that the custom function above is defined in a file called ``custom.py`` located in the same directory as the configuration file.
+Here's an example configuration file using data from the :ref:`SKLL Titanic example <titanic_example>` that illustrates this.
+This file assumes that the file ``custom.py`` above is located in the same directory.

 .. code-block:: cfg